FabriceNeyret/DesmosBackup/README.md

+Work in progress ! not working for now !

 # DesmosBackup
 "A Backup all your graphs" export button for www.desmos.com using TamperMonkey / GreaseMonkey / etc.
 Save it as a Json file, and opens it in a new browser tab for verification.